 6 Britannia Street, Petone

-$30 per person – booking required
+$40 per person (or as advertised) – booking required

 Please email bluegrass(at)xtra.co.nz to register your interest in this workshop